chemical-accuracy/StandWithUkraine/docs/Misconceptions.md

 ---

-Claim: **Ukrainian civilians are not eligible to make and use the ["Molotov cocktail"](https://en.wikipedia.org/wiki/Molotov_cocktail) (petrol bomb)**
+Claim: **Ukrainian civilians are not petrmitted to make and use the ["Molotov cocktail"](https://en.wikipedia.org/wiki/Molotov_cocktail) (petrol bomb) by Law**
 ⛔️ False.
 Ukraine officially allowed making and using such bombs against invaders.
 Russian soldiers are scared to be destroyed by civilans using those DIY bombs.

 ---

-Claim: **Russian troops are able to advance immediately and everywhere across Ukraine**
+Claim: **Russian troops has crippled Ukrainian military**
 ⛔️ False.
-Russian forces are very limited in their movement in Ukraine (which is one of the largest european countries).
-Russia is trying to focus on the easily reachable targets, yet is still slowing down the invasion due to lack of resources and issues with logistics.
+Russian forces have issues with equipment, logistics and morale.
+They have already lost over 100,000 troops.

 ---

-Claim: **Kyiv is surrounded and begs for mercy**
+Claim: **Ukrainian civil infrastructure is broken down and begs for mercy**
 ⛔️ False.
-Russian forces are trying to surround the capital of Ukraine, but they are far from success.
+Russian forces are trying to cripple the energy infrastructure, since they are unable to effectively target Ukrainian military.
+However, despite extensive damage due to almost daily shelling, they are far from being successful.
+Ukrainians are able to repair the damages in time to support the critical infrastructure.

 ---